theachoem/library_management_system/README.md

 Project assigned by lecture Dona Valy at Niptict (Term3) using C programming (with Hashing).<br>Project score: 27/30

-TO DO:
-Choose one of the following to implement as a console application.
+LIBRARY MANAGEMENT:
 The application should contain a menu which lists all tasks.
 The user can select any task to perform by inputting a code corresponding to that task.
 After the chosen task is complete, there should be a way to return back to the menu.

-LIBRARY MANAGEMENT

 ```console
 1. Add a new book to the library.
 A book may contain the following info: